-Academic excellence: U.S. News & World Report ranks Western Michigan University's College of Health and Human Services' audiology, occupational therapy, physician assistant, and speech pathology graduate programs among the top 50 programs of their kind in the nation.
-Rehabilitation counseling and social work are also ranked among the best graduate schools in the nation.
+Academic excellence: U.S. News & World Report ranks our audiology, speech-language pathology and occupational therapy graduate programs among the top 75 programs of their kind in the nation.
+The social work program is also ranked in the top 100.
+Review the ranking

 Research productivity: For more than 10 years, the College of Health and Human Services has been among a select few of the nation's schools and colleges of allied health that consistently receive prestigious research awards from the National Institutes of Health.